We are often contacted by people who love wildlife and own a large garden or piece of land, but they aren't quite sure what to do with it.

 The hum from visiting bees was constant, the common blue butterfly numbers were already high despite the butterflies only being in their first brood of the year, and small heaths were identified on the site for the first time.

 Vipers bugloss could be seen flowering along the entire eastern bank, and ox eye daisies were now flowering around the edges of the meadow in large drifts.
-Selfheal, rough hawkbit, wild mignonette and greater knapweed were all coming into flower, and by mid July purple loosestrife, arrowhead and water soldier was also coming out in and around the pond.
+Selfheal, rough hawkbit, wild mignonette and greater knapweed were all coming into flower, and by mid July purple loosestrife, arrowhead and water soldier were also coming out in and around the pond.

 Six spot burnets, a day flying moth attracted by the huge amounts of it's foodplant, birdsfoot trefoil, had formed a good sized colony in the main meadow and made a wonderful addition to the growing wildlife now on site.